This handy guide will show you exactly how to last longer in bed.

 By nature, not lasting long enough in bed is an isolating struggle because it can be embarrassing to bring up.

-Communicating with your partner about it can provide a major boost in overcoming premature ejaculation.
+Communicating with your partner about it can provide a major boost in confidence in overcoming premature ejaculation.

 By discussing these challenges, you’ll be able to let her know that you badly want to please her.

 Once your partner understands what’s happening, she’ll be more sympathetic and willing to help.

 Most of the time, guys are harder on themselves about their perceived sexual prowess than their female partner ever would be.
 It’s often an ego thing.

 Your female partner will generally be more communicative than you.

 That’s just how most relationships play out, and that’s also OK.

 Your partner will realize it took courage for you to bring the challenge up and will respect you for taking the risk.